 The second generation device now has WiFi in addition to GPS, which helps deliver faster positions and offers the ability to locate indoors.
 The mobile app will display your cat’s current location on a map and you can also set up a virtual fence so that you get an alert if your pet strays.

-Pod 2 is little 2.0-by-0.9-inch black cylinder that weighs about 1 ounce.
+Pod 2 is a little 2.0-by-0.9-inch black cylinder that weighs just 1 ounce.
 You get the tracker, two batteries, a proprietary USB dongle battery charger, and two rubberized attachment straps.

 Tractive GPS tracker for pets and other animals will always let you know where your pet is via an internet browser or the free mobile apps for iOS and Android.

 The device enables you to set a Safe Zone for your kitty.
-As soon as your pet leaves the Safe Zone, you get an alert directly on your smartphone.
+As soon as your pet leaves this area, you get an alert directly on your smartphone.
 With the Live Tracking Mode you will see the trace where your pet was and where it is headed right now.
 The integrated light not only helps to find missing pets in the dark, but also increases the visibility of your pet when going for a walk close to roads.

 Tractive uses GPS and communicates through cell phone towers, which enable you to track your pet 24/7.

 This is not a dedicated pet tracker.
-Rather, its a universal tag that makes it easy to keep track of your valuables.
+Rather, its a universal tag that makes it easy to keep tabs on your valuables.

-TrackR has an app for both Apple and Android devices which allows you to easily track your lost items so you can always stay connected.
+TrackR has an app for both Apple and Android devices which allows you to easily track your lost items.
 The small, coin-sized device can also be attached to your pet’s collar or other valuable items.
 You can then monitor the location of the tab by ringing TrackR, using TrackR’s Distance Indicator or via Crowd GPS.

 Weenect Cats lets you can find your cat at any time, no matter where they are.
 The GPS tracker is connected to your smartphone through a mobile app so that their location is displayed in real-time on a map.

-You can locate and track your wandering pet with one of 3 modes: Map (Google Map), Compass and Radar.
+You can locate and monitor your wandering pet with one of 3 modes: Map (Google Map), Compass and Radar.
 The tracker sends an updated position every 30 seconds whatever the distance.
-You can also get the GPS chip to ring from your phone or computer.
+Furthermore, you can get the GPS chip to ring from your phone or computer.

 The device is ultra-light, weighing only 25g.
 A full recharge only takes 3 hours and lasts 4 days in standby mode.

-PawTrack is not just finding your cat when it’s lost- it’s about seeing where they go, and what they do without having to worry about constantly clicking buttons.
+PawTrack is not just about finding your cat when it’s lost – it’s about seeing where they go, and what they do.
 The company originally raised funds via Kickstarter to develop the product, but its now available for pre-order with shipping starting from end-August.

 The cat monitoring collar uses GPS & GLONASS for tracking and works in over 170 countries.
 Pawtrack takes a location fix every 10 minutes (and on request for live tracking).
 These positions are stored on the collar and are then uploaded automatically or on demand.